 According to a study published in the journal Psychological Science, feelings of gratitude can combat a tendency toward instant gratification.
-Those who demonstrated higher feelings of gratitude we more likely to require $63 immediately to pass on receiving $85 in three months, whereas neutral and happy people required only $55 to decline the future gain.
+Those who demonstrated higher feelings of gratitude were more likely to require $63 immediately to pass on receiving $85 in three months, whereas neutral and happy people required only $55 to decline the future gain.

-According to study authors, cultivating feelings of gratitude can reduce instances of impulse buying and insufficient saving.
+According to the authors of that study, cultivating feelings of gratitude can reduce instances of impulse buying and insufficient saving.
 As you become more grateful, you are more likely to feel fulfilled in your life—and less likely to chase the “hit” you get from spending money.

 On top of that, using gratitude to get beyond instant gratification can save you money by encouraging you to save up for bigger purchases.
 Instead of pulling out the credit card to buy something now (and paying interest as you carry a balance month-to-month), put together a savings plan.
 You’ll save money on interest and maybe even decide you don’t need that item after all.

 Gratitude also promotes generosity.
-You’re more willing to give to others when you feel grateful, according to research cited by UC Berkeley.
+You’re more willing to give to others when you feel grateful.
 So, how does this tie into better finances?

 Interestingly, giving can help you financially.
 First of all, when you make giving to charity a priority, you’re forced to re-evaluate your finances so that you can meet your objectives.
 Getting your financial house in order by tracking your spending and reducing expenses so that you have money to donate to causes you care about is reason enough to be grateful and generous.

 Plus, when you give, you have the chance to get a bit of a tax break.
 If you’re a business owner, giving can help raise your profile in your community and encourage goodwill toward your business.
 That’s not a bad thing when you want to attract more customers.